buildbot/buildbot/www/guanlecoja/README.md

 ### ChangeLog

+* 0.8.1: Some jade->pug fixes. beware that with jade-pug the default extension is .pug so extends "layout" will look for layout.pug
+         You can just rename your layout file or extend with explicit file extension
+* 0.8.0: upgrade dependencies. (gulp-minify-css -> gulp-clean-css,  gulp-jade -> gulp-pug).
+Fix node dependencies to make yarn work.
 * 0.7.2: upgrade gulp-if: fixes issue with node6
 * 0.7.0: upgrade gulp-bower-deps.
 This gives you BOWERDEPS global variable
 * 0.6.2: fix and upgrade phantomjs to 2.1.1.
 This will help on the stability of the builds.